baiken314/Multris/README.md

 # Multris
-A simple tetris-like game with a global high score leader board.
+A simple Tetris-like game with a global high score leader board.

 Pieces in Multris include all free polyomino shapes from 1 to 5.